SimonGuilloud/orthologic-coq/README.md

 ```

 ### Building the project
-Build and verify the entire project using:
+Build and verify the entire project using (takes a couple minutes):

 ```shell
 $ dune build